ming-codes/ember-cli-d3/README.md

 ## Features

-* Integrating `d3.timer` with `Ember.run` so that
+* Integrating `d3.timer` with Ember's test waiter so that we can wait for any graph transitions to finish.
-* , `graph` test helper to aid with visuals with transitions, and easy way to import [many d3-plugins](https://github.com/ming-codes/d3-plugins-dist).
+* Easy way to import [many d3-plugins](https://github.com/ming-codes/d3-plugins-dist).
+See below.

 ## Gallery